msaaddev/password-gen-cli/README.md

 -   🔑 Generate Random Passwords
 -   📋 No need to copy the password.
 Just press <kbd>⌘ Command </kbd> + <kbd> V </kbd> where you want to paste it.
--   🚀 Save the credentials locally on your device.

 ## 🎩 INSTALLATION